-A district with eight (8) or more schools represented in the Senate will qualify two (2) senators to the National Senate.
-If fewer than eight (8) schools are represented, no Senate may be seated; however, a district may still conduct a House with sufficient entries.
+A district with six or more schools and 10 or more students represented in the Senate will qualify two senators to the National Senate.
+If fewer than six schools or 10 students are represented, no Senate may be seated; however, a district may still conduct a House with sufficient entries.